 This time round, Hussain accompanied the search party himself.
 They searched the entire house.
 But, like three previous attempts, Hussain couldn’t find anything.
 He was about to call it off when he spotted a black-and-white TV set in one corner of the house.
 “I don’t know,” he says, “but I had this gut feeling that there is something there.”
 The police officer ordered his men to dig beneath the TV set.
 Even after a couple of feet, they found only earth.

 “Sir, there is nothing here,” one of his men told him.
 But Hussain insisted that they keep digging.
 After a foot or so, they came upon another layer of concrete.
 And beneath it, they discovered a bunker, measuring 6 feet by 8 feet.
-Sure enough, there were four militants holed up inside.
+Sure enough, there were four Pakistani militants of Lashkar-e-Toiba holed up inside.
 Hussain asked them to surrender.
 They wouldn’t.

 It is on a Sunday that Hussain, a legend in these parts, finally finds time for Open.
 His bulletproof vehicle has broken down recently.
 This puts his life in danger.
 But there are also other hardships he must put up with in daily life.
 For example, he stays in rented, not police, accommodation.

 The rewards are meagre.
 Police officers in J&K rue the fact that the men who risk their lives get a pittance as allowances—Rs 200 as risk allowance is all that a policeman gets.
 Compared to that, an Army soldier gets Rs 5,000 per month as risk allowance.
 So, at a time when so many young men of his age were crossing the border to join militant outfits, how did Hussain choose the police?

 “Three of our boys died in an encounter... and a militant from Multan also.
 Tell me, will a Kashmiri mother cry for her three boys or for a militant from Multan?” is his succinct response.